andrzejmartyna/kvs-cache/README.md

 # General functionalities

 1. Works as a console application
-1. Finds all Subscriptions, Key vaults and secrets accessible
+1. Finds all subscriptions, key vaults and secrets accessible
 1. Caches the information for immediate browsing
-1. Browsing and drill down/up through Subscriptions, Key Vaults, and Secrets
+1. Browsing and drill down/up through subscriptions, key vaults, and secrets
 1. Instant filter by entering word or words to be searched for
 1. Get value of a selected secret and copy it to clipboard